 Dive experience: Required - at least 30 logged dives and advanced certification.
-From August 2020, all divers must dive with nitrox.
+All divers must dive with nitrox.
 If guests are not qualified to dive with nitrox, they must take a EANx Specialty course onboard.

-Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, drinking water, hot drinks, return transfers to the boat from local airport, dives (as detailed in the tours above), experienced English-speaking divemaster(s) (10 divers per guide), tanks, weights and weight belts, nitrox for return Amba customers, 12% GST on cruise price.
+Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, drinking water, hot drinks, return transfers to the boat from local airport, dives (as detailed in the tours above), 2 experienced English-speaking divemasters, tanks, weights and weight belts, nitrox for return Amba customers, 16% GST on cruise price.

-Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment (US$ 235 per week), dive computer (US$ 67 per week) and surface marker buoy (US$ 18 per week), dive insurance, Green Tax (US$ 6 per night).
-Unless otherwise stated, all the listed items need to be paid on arrival (cash only).
+Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment (US$ 212 per week), dive computer (US$ 60 per week) and surface marker buoy (US$ 16 per week), nitrox fills for enriched air certified divers (US$ 77 per week), dive insurance, Green Tax (US$ 6 per night), 10% service charge (i.e. tips), fuel surcharge (US$ 16 per night).
+Unless otherwise stated, all the listed items need to be paid on arrival (cash only - Euros and US dollars).

 How to get there: Amba diving safaris depart from Hanimaadhoo, Male, Dharavandhoo or Ifuru.
 The above trips run from Sunday to Sunday but you can book Saturday to Saturday at no extra charge or any other day of the week with an additional transfer price.
 Amba provide a meet and greet service after exit from the arrivals hall in Male Airport.
 The crew will guide you to the domestic airport for the next flight check in.

-For trip departures from Male, the meeting point is in front of the Burger King Restaurant at Male Airport at 1 pm.
-If guests arrive in Male airport after 4 pm they will be picked up at the airport exit upon arrival.
+For trip departures from Male, the meeting point is in front of the Burger King Restaurant at Male Airport at 2 pm.
+If guests arrive in Male airport after that time they will be picked up at the airport exit upon arrival.

-Single supplement (if you do not want to share accommodation): This is optional - single travellers may choose to share a cabin or pay a supplement of 50% of the published price.
+Single supplement (if you do not want to share accommodation): This is optional - single travellers may choose to share a cabin, or pay a supplement of 65% of the published price.

-Whole boat charter rate (per night): Pay for 17 guests and 5 extra persons can join for free (total 22 guests).
-Please ask us for details.
+Whole boat charter rate (per night): Pay for 17 guests and 3 extra persons can join for free (total 20 guests).

-There are 7 Standard cabins with portholes on the lower deck, and 2 Standard cabins with windows and 2 Luxury cabins with panoramic windows on the main deck.
-The Luxury cabins also have their own private deck area.
+There are 7 Standard double/twin bed cabins with portholes on the lower deck, and 3 double/twin bed cabins with panoramic windows on the upper deck.
+2 of the upper deck cabins also have their own private deck area.